williams-lu/OntoWiki/README.md

 * OntoWiki is a Semantic Pingback Client in order to receive and send back-linking request as known from the blogosphere.
 * OntoWiki is backend independent, which means you can save your data on a MySQL database as well as on a Virtuoso Triple Store.
 * OntoWiki is easily extendible by you, since it features a sophisticated Extension System.

-You can find the Documentation at https://docs.ontowiki.net/ .

 ## Installation/Update